Trump says he’s open to investigation of DeJoy’s campaign fundraising

 Referring to the Democratic nominee, former vice president Joe Biden, Trump said, “Biden shipped away our jobs, threw open our borders and sent our youth to fight in these crazy endless wars.”

-And he used the opportunity to try to distinguish his relationship with the top military brass (not so great) with the troops on the ground (better, he claimed).
+And he used the opportunity to try to distinguish his relationship with the top military brass (not so great) from his bond with troops on the ground (better, he claimed).

 “I’m not saying the military’s in love with me — the soldiers are,” Trump said.
-“The top people in the Pentagon probably aren’t, because they want to do nothing but fight wars so that all of those wonderful companies that make the bombs and make the planes and make everything else stay happy.”
+“The top people in the Pentagon probably aren’t because they want to do nothing but fight wars so that all of those wonderful companies that make the bombs and make the planes and make everything else stay happy.”

 Lateshia Beachum contributed to this report.